GoxMAN8/Predicting-Actions-Preflop-NLTexasHoldem/README.md

 # Predicting-Actions-Preflop-NLTexasHoldem

-Project part of the module INM430, Principles of data science, City University, London
+Project part of the module INM430, Principles of data science, City University, London.
+Synthesis of a full report.

 Motivation